 Who Has The World’s Fastest Punch?

 As mentioned above, the strength of a punch and the speed of a punch is not the same thing, but they both contribute to overall punching efficacy.
 According to Guinness World Records, the record for the fastest punch is held by Keith Liddel, an author, mathematician, and boxer.
-The punch in question registered at 45 mph
+The punch in question registered at 45 mph.

 For comparison, most boxers commonly register punches between 30-35 mph.
 It is worth noting that while Liddel is an outlier in the speed of his record-holding punch, it is difficult to take advantage of the techniques required for an effective punch at top speed.
 He and other fighters do not punch at that speed in a fight as it would be less effective than slower punches with greater force behind them.

-What Is The Average Punching Speed?
+RECOMMENDED FOR YOU: What Is The Average Punching Speed?
 Punching Speed Analyzed

 What Exercises Increase Punching Power?